 School and community eye screening for children

-School and community eye screening programmes seek to address this issue.
-The Foundation’s projects in this area, implemented in the last few years, provide comprehensive eye health services to children in schools and the community.
+School and community eye screening programs seek to address this issue.
+The Foundation’s projects in this area, implemented in the last few years, provide comprehensive eye health services to children in schools and in the community.
 Children undergo screening for refractive errors and other eye conditions.
-Children who need spectacles get prescription eyewear, in the school or Vision Centres, in the presence of parents or teachers.
+Children who need spectacles get prescription eyewear, in the school or in Vision Centers, in the presence of parents or teachers.
 Children needing surgeries and other treatment get referred to the base hospital where the treatment is provided free of cost or at subsidized rates.
 Periodic check-ups are done to monitor the efficacy of the interventions and ensure compliance.
-Children and parents receive counselling support as needed.
+Children and parent receive counselling support as needed.